MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-readability.md

 Avoid short and cryptic variable names such as EID. `Use EmployeeId` instead.

 When there are many variables in an app, you can just type the prefix in the formula bar to see a list of the available variables.
-If you follow these guidelines to name your variables, you'll be able to find them very easily in the formula bar as you develop your app.
+If you follow these guidelines to name your variables, you are able to find them easily in the formula bar as you develop your app.
 Ultimately, this approach leads to quicker app development.

 ### Collection names

 - Be descriptive of the collection's contents.
 Think about what the collection contains and/or how it's used, and then name it accordingly.
 - Collections should be prefixed with `col`.
 - The name after the prefix should indicate the intent or purpose of the collection.
-Multiple words can be used and don't have to be separated by spaces or underscores, provided that the first letter of each word is capitalized.
+Multiple words can be used and don't have to be separated by spaces or underscores, if the first letter of each word is capitalized.
 - Use Camel casing.
 Begin your collection names with a lowercase col prefix, and then capitalize the first letter of each word in the name.

 These examples follow the collection name conventions: